WizTeam/WizQTClient/README.md

 freedom, means knowledge, means PKM, means this WizNote client.

-if you are windows or portable platform users, we have WizNote for windows, ios, android from our homepage: [http://www.wiznote.com]
+if you are windows or portable platform users, we have WizNote for windows, ios, android from our [Homepage](http://www.wiznote.com)

 Compile